Iowa Local Option Sales Tax (LOST) Questions and Answers

 The funds will be allocated to active counties based on special rules filed by the Department.
 The rules specify distribution be made based on individual county population to total active county population.

-The Department regularly emails newsletters and notices to anyone who has signed up on the Department’s Website to receive free information by Email.
+The Department regularly emails updates to anyone who has signed up on the Department’s Website to receive information by email.
 A current jurisdiction list is also maintained on the Department’s Website.